blueburncz/BBMOD/README.md

 ## About

 BBMOD is the most powerful 3D rendering solution for GameMaker!
-For more info, please see its official website https://blueburn.cz/bbmod/.
+For more info, please see its homepage https://blueburn.cz/bbmod/.

 ## Screenshots